captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 going through your journals
 ---
-and reading weird shit you’ve said
+and reading weird shit you’ve said  about them and.
 ---
-maybe even about them and.
----
 Getting hurt.
----
 It’s the worst!
 ---
 So I’m always in this insane
----
 push pull of do I destroy them
 ---
 all while I’m alive?
 ---
-But then what if I want
+But then what if I want to read them again?
 ---
-to read them again?
----
 Does any of it matter?
----
 ---
 ## LISSETTE:
 I’m blushing.